-Due to COVID, the following sessions will be held online.
+Due to COVID, workshops are currently virtual.
 Registration is required in order to mail any resources that would enhance your participation in the session.
 Participants must register at least a week before the sessions in order to receive the accompanying materials.

 STEM Quantum Camps

 Due to COVID 19, the student quantum camps are being moved to summer 2021.
 More information will be coming as soon as the location and topics are determined.
 Check back later.